The Future of Israel according to the Bible

 In the immediate future prophecy points to a Russian-Iranian led invasion of the land of Israel, link.
 But let’s summarise the big picture as described in the Bible (see Facts about Israel for a comprehensive view of Israel).

-Israel: Genesis to Revelation
+Israel: from Genesis to Revelation

 - God promised by covenant that He would give all the land of Canaan (modern Israel) to Abraham and his descendants.
 This was ‘forever’.
 (Gen 17:7-8)